dtoczala/watson-landing-page/README.md

 - [NLC Best Practices](https://www.ibm.com/watson/assets-watson/pdf/Watson-NLC-Links-Best-Practices-Design-Patterns.pdf) - a quick slide deck reviewing some best practices and design patterns for NLC.
 - [NLC Handbook](https://ibm.box.com/s/rdlog2sue79178816s0rabkbi7ifu5vg) - A PDF with guidance, links to materials and code, and best practices for Natural Language Classifier.
 - [NLC Redbook](http://www.redbooks.ibm.com/Redbooks.nsf/RedbookAbstracts/sg248391.html) - A large document with some best practices and some example use cases using NLC.
 Very big, lots of details.
+- [Create and train a classifier for Watson’s Natural Language Classifier Service](https://developer.ibm.com/videos/create-and-train-a-classifier-for-watsons-natural-language-classifier-service/) - great video by Ronan Dalton that shows how to create a custom classifier using NLC.

 ## Personality Insights